Likelihood of Confusion

 - Likelihood of confusion and registration

 When a trademark application is submitted to the United States Patent and Trademark Office, it goes through a rigorous examination process.
 Part of this examination is spent figuring out if a likelihood of confusion exists between the pending application and other federally registered trademarks (or pending applications with earlier priority dates).
 If a likelihood of confusion is found, the USPTO will issue a registration refusal (office action) that may not be possible to overcome.

 - Likelihood of confusion and infringement

 Likelihood of confusion is the main consideration in a trademark infringement case.
-When one mark owner claims that another is infringing on their rights, determining whether there’s a likelihood of confusion helps settle the matter.
+When one mark owner claims that another is infringing on their rights, determining whether there’s a likelihood of confusion is the primary test when settling the matter.

 Our Trademark Service includes a clearance search, which helps determine whether a likelihood of confusion exists between your mark and others.

 Likelihood of Confusion Factors